 Background Information: The 2015 World Radiocommunication Conference (WRC-15) adopted Agenda Item 1.10 in accordance with Resolution 426 (WRC-15).
 The resolution’s purpose is to consider spectrum needs and regulatory provisions for the introduction and use of the global aeronautical distress and safety system (GADSS).

 The International Civil Aviation Organization (ICAO) has developed a concept of operations (ConOps) to support the future development of a GADSS for worldwide aviation use.
-This ConOps is the guideline for developing ICAO performance-based standards, and providing technical and operational requirements for aircraft and systems that must communicate with an aircraft.
+This ConOps is the guideline for developing ICAO performance-based standards and aircraft must meet, as well as providing technical and operational requirements for aircraft and systems that must communicate with an aircraft.

-The latest ICAO ConOps describes the following functions:
+The current ICAO ConOps describes the following functions:

 Aircraft tracking under normal conditions: Typically leverages existing technologies to assist in the timely identification and location of aircraft.
 Provides an automated reporting function every 15 mins or less.
 Aircraft tracking may be accomplished by multiple different systems over the duration of a flight.